 The price tag: US$1.6 million.

-The facts: Yes, this is a bed that floats.
+The facts: Yes, this we're talking about a bed that floats.
 As in, it hovers off the ground as you sleep in it.
 Using innovative technology, the bed remains suspended in the air and can support 2,000 pounds.

-The price tag: The record was sold via Paddle8 in 2015 to hedge fun manager Martin Shkreli for US$2 million
+The price tag: The record was sold via Paddle8 in 2015 to hedge fund manager Martin Shkreli for US$2 million.

-The facts: Though nearly impossible to unearth the highest bid of all vinyl records sold, this one repeatedly comes up as a top contender for the title and holds rank as #1 on Wikipedia.
+The facts: Though nearly impossible to unearth the highest bid of all vinyl records sold, this one repeatedly comes up as a top contender for the title and holds rank as #1.

 The price tag: US$2 million.